dankimio/rails-notes/README.md

 ## Contributing

 Contributions are welcome!
-Please submit a pull request on [GitHub](https://github.com/dankimio/tinkoff).
+Please submit a pull request.